flybywiresim/docs/docs/a32nx-briefing/flight-deck/ovhd/3rd-acp.md

     - The message goes to the loudspeakers and the integral white light comes on.
 The flight crew can rotate the knob to adjust the volume.
 - Pressed (knob in):
     - The PA system is disconnected.
 The white light goes out.

+!!! note ""
+    Currently not available in the FBW A32NX for Microsoft Flight Simulator.

 ---